-“We are the Culture,” an exhibit curated by Salina hip-hop artist, poet and educator Cash Hollistah, will open at The Gallery on the campus of Kansas Wesleyan on Friday.
+A reception for “We are the Culture,” an exhibit curated by Salina hip-hop artist, poet and educator Cash Hollistah, at The Gallery on the campus of Kansas Wesleyan will be held Friday afternoon.

 Hollistah describes the exhibit as one to “emphasize … the idea that African American culture is the backbone of American culture.
 Steeped in realism, with touches of symbolism, the pieces represent the highs and lows of being a ‘black creative’ in Kansas and, in essence, America.”

-The exhibit will run from Jan.
-7 – Feb 20.
+The exhibit opened Jan.
+7 and runs through Feb 20.
 As always, admission is free.

-A reception will take place on Feb.
+A reception will take place Friday, Feb.
 4 from 4 – 6 p.m.

 Featured artists include: